 - Most patients tire easily after receiving their first radiation treatments.
 This fatigue gradually increases as treatment continues and may become severe, seriously limiting the ability to engage in normal daily activities.
 Typically, fatigue lessens one to two months after radiotherapy is completed.
 If you experience fatigue it is important to get enough rest, but at the same time your physician may suggest that you stay as active as possible.

 - Some patients experience hair loss in the area of the chest wall included in the radiation field.
 Depending on how much radiation is delivered, this may be temporary or permanent.

-- Skin irritation is the rule after a few weeks of radiation therapy.
-The affected area may be reddened, dry, tender and itchy.
+- Skin irritation is common after a few weeks of radiation therapy.
+The affected area may be red, dry, tender and itchy.
 This reaction can become quite severe during a long course of treatment.
 It helps to keep the skin clean with gentle soap and warm water, to dry it well and to avoid very hot water while bathing.
-A sunscreen should be used when skin in the treated area is exposed to sunlight.
+Sunscreen should be used when skin in the treated area is exposed to sunlight.
 Perfumes, cosmetics and deodorants should not be used in the area of treatment.
 After daily treatments you may apply an unscented cream or lotion.

 - Temporary loss of appetite is a possibility.